StevenBlack/vocab/readme.md

 An attack or raid.
 Though the word has a military connotation, it is often used metaphorically.
 One can make a foray into astrophysics by buying a basic text and trying to understand the principles.

+### forer effect
+Cognitive bias: also called Barnum Effect, is the phenomenon that occurs when individuals believe that personality descriptions apply specifically to them (more so than to other people), despite the fact that the description is actually filled with information that applies to everyone.

 ### forte
 Has two meanings, though only one appears in everyday conversation.
 In classical music, forte means "play this loudly!"
 It's pronounced FOUR-TAY since the word comes from the Italian.
 However, the usual meaning of forte is "strong point" as in, "Bad decisions are his forte" or "Cooking Cajun food is my forte."
 But if you want to sound smart, be sure to say the word correctly.
 It's pronounced fort with no vowel sound on the end.